oxvs/vsysc/README.md

 ## Note

-vsysc is not a full language for completing tasks, and it only used for storing data and processing it at the moment.
+vsysc is not a full language for completing tasks, and it is only used for storing data and processing it at the moment.
 It is not possible to use proper functions or other usual program tasks without using custom keywords for the language.